The 11 Best Frugal Living Books to Read in 2025

 Why It’s Great

-It’s a practical frugal living book for busy readers.
+It’s a practical, hands-off finance guide for busy readers.

 Paperback